Volunteer as a Yoga/Fitness Instructor

 You will get complimentary accommodation at our hostel in exchange for teaching just an hour a day during your stay.
 If you are able and willing to stay longer, please let us know!
 All classes held on the beach will be FREE or DONATION BASED for all the guests/staff.
 If we decide to hold the class at our neighbor's beautiful oceanfront yoga shala, they charge USD $1 per person for the use of space and yoga mat.

 You may promote your classes to the community and to other visitors as well.
 All proceeds will go to you, of course!

 Serious applicants only!
 Before you send your application, please do your research on us.
 Finalize your own schedule and know the rough cost of getting to Siargao Island, Philippines.

 You will be placed in the dorm room, along with the other hostel guests.
 You will have access to the shared bathrooms and kitchen.
-We have pets!
+We have a lot of pets and visitor pets so if you are allergic, you probably should reconsider your options.
 Non-smokers, early risers and nature lovers are preferred.

 Please send us a cover letter and your yoga resume via email@example.com.
 On the subject of your email, please indicate the month/s that you’re available to volunteer with us.

 Send us a link to your website or social media page so that we have a clearer idea on what you have to offer.

 1. Do I get paid by the hostel?

 No. This is an exchange program.
 You are not permitted to work or in the Philippines on a visitor visa.
 You may stay at the hostel for FREE in the 20-bed dorm room and have access to the kitchen and chillout areas.
 You have your own locker underneath your bed.
 Classes will be free for hostel guests/staff and donation based for everyone else.